-The advantage of the SPI index is its adaptation to different periods of time, and allows for early detection of drought situations (Bouly S, et al, 2020).
+The advantage of the SPI index is its adaptation to different periods of time, and it allows for early detection of drought situations (Bouly et al., 2020).
 The statistical analysis and the calculation of the SPI were carried out on the cumulative rainfall of the agricultural year.
 This index defines the severity of the drought.
-Negative annual values indicate drought compared to the reference period, and positive values indicate wet conditions.
-The results obtained from the calculation of the standardized rainfall index in the Melloulou watershed are:
+Negative annual values indicate drought compared to the reference period, while positive values indicate wet conditions.
+The results obtained from the calculation of the standardized rainfall index in the Melloulou watershed are shown below:

-Fig.6.
+Figure 6.
 SPI results in the watershed Melloulou

-According to the results of the graph No. 6, we observe a general downward trend in rainfall from the year 1970 to the year 2007 in the station of Belfarah, from the year 1976 to 2007 in the station of Berkine and from the year 1976 to 2001 in the station of Guercif.
+According to the results of graph No. 6, we observe a general downward trend in rainfall from the year 1970 to the year 2007 in the station of Belfarah, from the year 1976 to 2007 in the station of Berkine, and from the year 1976 to 2001 in the station of Guercif.

-From figure n°6 and table n°3, we can conclude that the moderate and ordinary period are the most frequented in the watershed of Melloulou, with a rate of 71%.
-While the wet period knows a decrease in the number, with a rate of about 15% and the dry period almost the same order with a rate of 14%.
+From Figure 6 and Table 3, we can conclude that the moderate and ordinary period are the most frequented in the watershed of Melloulou, with a rate of 71%.
+Thus, the wet period experience a decrease in the number with a rate of about 15%, while the dry period is almost the same order with a rate of 14%.
 The application of the method of moving averages for the trend of the SPI reveals oscillations of the SPI whose magnitude and duration are very variable.